Marty Nemko's WebsiteHis little-known ideas on improving your worklife and education, and on men's issues

 - The San Francisco Bay Guardian named him "The Bay Area's Best Career Coach."

-- Wrote the Big Idea feature for WashingtonPost.com.
+- Wrote a 10-installment The Big Idea series for WashingtonPost.com.

-- Was Contributing Editor for U.S. News & World
+- Was Contributing Editor at U.S. News & World

-Times and for six years on the front page of a section of the
+six years on the front page of a section of the Sunday San

 - His book, Cool Careers for Dummies was the #1-rated career guide in a Readers Choice poll and reached #2 on the Wall Street Journal national business bestseller list.